surajudamale/missingskill-learning/javascript.md

 ### Beginning of JavaScript
 - JavaCript is created by **Brendan Eich** in 1995 during his time at Netscape Communication.
-- JavaScript is most Loving as well as most hated language for companies.
+- JavaScript is most Loving language for companies.
 - JavaScipt orginally named as **Mocha**, later renamed to **LiveScript** and then **JavaScript**.
-- The language was thensubmitted for standardization to the **ECMA International Organization**.
+- The language was then submitted for standardization to the **ECMA International Organization**.
-- JavaScript is high-level often just-in-time comppiled language.
+- JavaScript is high-level often just-in-time compiled language.
 - JavaScript is one of the core technologies of the WWW (World Wibe Web).

 ### ECMA Script
 **Introduction**
-- **ES5** is an abbrivation of **ECMA Script 5** and also known as **ECMA Script 2009**.
+- **ES5** is an abrivation of **ECMA Script 5** and also known as **ECMA Script 2009**.
 - The sixth edition is **ES6** known as **ECMA Script 6** also known as **ECMA Script 2015**.
 - **ES6** is a major enhancement in JavaScript that allows us to write programs for complex application.